UBOMAX/Hello-word-/README.md

-# Hello-word-
+# Hello-world-
 this is my first github
+author - Shounak Chowdhury